az-cat/SingularityOnAzure/AzureContainerRegistry/README.md

 To create the registry and login for Docker, the az-cli is required.
 Use this page to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-yum?view=azure-cli-latest.
 Creating a container registry is a recent feature that can be done from the az command line:

+    az login
     az acr create --resource-group <my_RG> --name <my_acr_name> \
         --sku Basic --admin-enabled true

+Since all Docker commands have to be run as sudo, also this sudo environment needs to login and the az commands need te be run like that:

+    sudo az login
     sudo az acr login --name <my_acr_name>
     sudo az acr show --name <my_acr_name> --query loginServer --output table